A Certain Doom: Plot

 Engaging the final battle of the Whisperer War, Beta has led the gigantic horde to the Tower, where the survivors inside scramble to adjust their plan for survival.
 Gabriel orders several pairs of survivors to sneak pieces of a speaker system out past the horde onto a wagon to be pulled by horses, which the survivors will use to play music and lure the horde to the ocean to destroy them.
 Daryl, Carol, Jerry, Magna, Luke, Kelly, Beatrice, and Jules decide to venture through the horde covered in walker guts to engineer the escape plan.
 Before Carol departs, Lydia makes amends with her, but Carol instead insists to Lydia that she needs to make her own way.

 The group begin sifting through the horde, with Whisperers being picked off by archers.
 Most of the group manages to evade the horde and flee into the woods.
 Carol manages to mortally wound a Whisperer that attacks her and Beatrice, but the dying Whisperer wounds Beatrice, forcing Carol to leave her behind as she is discovered and killed by the horde.
 The survivors set up Luke's sound system and begin playing Talking Heads' "Burning Down the House" on repeat, successfully luring the horde away from the Tower, and giving the people inside an opportunity to escape.
-Beta and most of the Whisperers stay with the horde, and catch up to the wagon as night falls, destroying the speakers after forcing the group to retreat and abandon the wagon.
+Beta and most of the Whisperers stay with the horde, and catch up to the wagon as night falls, killing Hilltop soldier Oscar and destroying the speakers after forcing the group to retreat and abandon the wagon.
 Hiding in the woods, and without any other plans, Daryl orders the group to go back and hunt down the Whisperers in the horde one by one.
 Lydia volunteers to continue to lead the horde away, since her mother taught her how; Daryl rebuffs her, but Lydia, however, is adamant.
 Daryl decides they will deal with it later and tells the others to move.